Registration for DO Day 2025 is open! | LEARN MORE

 Make an impact

-As the osteopathic profession’s largest public policy and advocacy event of the year, hosted in conjunction with National Osteopathic Medicine (NOM) Week, DO Day offers unmatched opportunities to hone your leadership skills and raise your voice to educate members of Congress on the issues that matter most to you and your patients.
+The AOA Bureau of Emerging Leaders DO Day Scholarship Program provides opportunities for osteopathic residents, fellows and new physicians in practice to attend DO Day on Capitol Hill, the osteopathic profession’s largest public policy and advocacy event of the year.
+DO Day offers unmatched opportunities to hone your leadership skills and raise your voice to educate members of Congress on the issues that matter most to you and your patients.

-The program provides scholarships for up to two residents, fellows and new physicians in practice (those within five years of graduating from their residency or fellowship program) to participate in DO Day, covering the cost of registration for the event and a travel stipend for up to $1,500.
+The program provides scholarships for up to four residents, fellows and new physicians in practice (those within five years of graduating from residency or fellowship program) to participate in DO Day, covering the cost of registration for the event and a travel stipend for up to $1,500.
 This scholarship program is sponsored in part by the American Osteopathic Information Association.

-Previous Winners
+Previous recipients

 Read what previous scholarship winners have to say about their DO Day experiences and why advocacy matters to them.